- Safety & Quality

 Innovative Medical Technology Prevents Stroke and Restores Quality of Life

-Three million Americans suffer from a little-known condition called atrial fibrillation, or afib, making it the most common form of heart rhythm disorder in the U.S., according to the Heart Rhythm Society.
-For Jeff, a long-time employee in the medical technology industry, the disease revealed itself during a day trip to a local beach, when he suddenly felt light-headed and short of breath with a noticeable fluttering feeling in his chest.
+An estimated 2.7–6.1 million people in the United States have atrial fibrillation, or AFib, according to the CDC, making it the most common form of heart rhythm disorder in the U.S. For Jeff, a long-time employee in the medical technology industry, the disease revealed itself during a day trip to a local beach, when he suddenly felt light-headed and short of breath with a noticeable fluttering feeling in his chest.

 Over the next several months the condition worsened, until he underwent a minimally invasive procedure called catheter ablation.
 Catheter ablation utilizes a combination of innovative medical devices that help block faulty electrical impulses causing arrhythmias.